An Item from the Late News: Themes

 In this novel from the early 1980s, Astley highlights the varied reactions of provincial small town folk toward diverse "in-migrants", in the form of "hippies" (Wafer), ex-army escapees (Moon), and downwardly mobile persons (Colley).
-Astley engages strongly, as is often her way, with themes of Australian male violence, and less savoury aspects of the character of life in a small fictional remote outback town (called Allbut).
+Astley engages strongly, as is often her way, with themes of Australian male violence, and less savoury aspects of the character of life in a small fictional remote outback town ("Allbut").
 She exposes the transparent personalities of the townsfolk - through the lens of observer Gabby's semi-omniscient narrative - and a "secret" side to their culture, one that celebrates even extreme violence and tends to rally around and protect the perpetrators, at the expense of more vulnerable characters.

 Analysis

-A difficult novel to read, with its first half shot through with Astley's predisposition to "convoluted...obtuse" writing, dense wordy descriptions and long, list-like sentences, and the second-half gripped by extreme violences and "grotesque brutality", this is nevertheless a worthwhile novel and would have been very relevant, even avant garde in challenging the status quo, at the time when it was first published.
+Author Toni Jordan found that Astley had a predisposition to "convoluted...obtuse" writing, while others noted dense wordy descriptions and long, list-like sentences, and the second-half gripped by extreme violences and "grotesque brutality".
+This is nevertheless a worthwhile novel and would have been very relevant, even avant-garde in challenging the status quo, at the time when it was first published.
 It is not a suitable title for younger readers, due to the very extreme nature of some of the violence Astley portrays, and also has a philosophical complexity to it, due to its "relentless integrity", pessimism and parallel with the New Testament Christ story, combined with what Geoffrey Dutton termed "the Great Australian Awfulness".

 As the bored would-be artist (narrator) Gabby finds herself drawn to newcomer Wafer despite his "impregnable self-sufficiency", her reflections provide a means by which introspective readers are able to review their own personal life experience and to step inside even such an extreme story as this, as if they could be present, thus heightening the sense of reality.

 Astley also peppers her writing with musical, cultural and religious allusions.
 These could appear incongruous within the Australian context, but for the positioning of Gabby's, Wafer's and Moon's earlier globe-trotting travels contributing to their present characterisations, and the relevance of world events in ringing in the changes that are associated with these "different" characters, who have moved into (or back to) the small town.

 Paul Genoni highlights Astley's use of the word "nothing" to invoke a "nothing(ness)" that is part of "the colonial and postcolonial experience of Australian space ... [and] deeply embedded in the Australian imaginary ... grounded in the [Britishers' perceived] void at the heart of the continent", that is, in the outback.
 Like the character Wafer, who dreamt of a bomb shelter and safe haven in a remote place with wide horizons, many historic explorers of the "new" continent of Australia had dreamed and set out "in search of something" sustaining, but were - sometimes fatally - disappointed.